jatin-12-2002/Interview_Question_Creator/README.md

+# Interview Question Creator using Mistral and LangChain

+# Introduction

+**Interview Question Creator** is a powerful tool designed to streamline and enhance interview preparation by generating **domain-specific interview questions and answers**.
+This application leverages AI-powered models and custom processing techniques to create comprehensive question sets across technical, theoretical, and behavioral domains.
+Users can upload a PDF of relevant materials, from which tailored interview questions are **generated, refined, and formatted for download**.

+## Model and Prompt Engineering
+This tool utilizes the **Mistral large language model** via **LangChain**, a library that simplifies working with advanced language models.
+The LangChain integration enables efficient pipelines for both question generation and refinement.
+The generated questions undergo a **refinement process using prompt engineering** to ensure they cover diverse aspects of interview readiness, from **technical knowledge to problem-solving and interpersonal skills**.
+The **refining prompt** technique is especially valuable here: it helps identify and enhance questions for clarity and depth by iterating on the initial question set with additional context from the input material.
+This approach ensures the questions are well-rounded and relevant, addressing various dimensions of interview topics effectively.

+## Formatting Output
+Once questions and answers are generated, they are **formatted in a DOCX file with custom styling for readability and clarity**.
+This includes applying **Markdown-inspired styling**, such as bullet points, headers, and bold text, to create a professional and accessible document.

+## Frontend and Interaction
+On the frontend, a simple and intuitive **HTML**, **CSS**, and **JavaScript** interface allows users to upload PDFs, specify the number of questions, and download the final document. **JavaScript** manages user interactions, including file upload, server communication, status polling, and download link display, providing a smooth experience throughout.

+## Handling Long Response Times with Redis and Celery and Deployment on AWS EC2
+Since the **server has a 1-minute response timeout** and question generation can exceed this time limit, the app is designed to **handle tasks asynchronously using Celery and Redis**. **Redis** serves as both the task broker and results backend, while **Celery** enables background task management, allowing requests to be processed reliably and progress updates to be provided in real-time.
+Finally, the application is **deployed on an AWS EC2 instance**, providing flexibility, control, and scalability for end users who need on-demand access to the service.

+## Tech Stack Used
+- **Language**: Python
+- **FrameWork**: LangChain
+- **Backend**: FastAPI
+- **Model**: Mistral Large Language Model (via LangChain)
+- **Database**: FAISS (vector storage for embeddings)
+- **Message Queue**: Redis
+- **Task Management**: Celery
+- **Frontend**: HTML, CSS, JavaScript

+## Infrastructure
+- **Deployment**: AWS EC2
+- **Version Control**: GitHub

 ## Installation

 The Code is written in Python 3.10.15.
 If you don't have Python installed you can find it here.
 If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.